 City of Waterville Estimated Tax Payments are due Quarterly.
 Payments should be sent to the Regional Income Tax Agency (R.I.T.A.)
 When completing your tax return if you complete the Estimated Tax Section Line #20 on an Individual Tax Return (Form 37) R.I.T.A. will send you quarterly invoices.
 If you did not fill in the form, or if you were not aware that you were going to be submitting Estimated Payments, you can complete A Declaration of Estimated Tax (Form 32).
-Every person who anticipates any taxable income (City Ordinance 171.07) must file a declaration of Estimated Taxes if you anticipate owing more than \$10 in income tax during the year.
+Every person who anticipates any taxable income (City Ordinance 171.07) must file a declaration of Estimated Taxes if you antici-

+QUARTER ESTIMATED PAYMENT DUE

+1ST APRIL 15

+2ND JUNE 15

+3RD SEPTEMBER 15

+4 TH JANUARY 15

-QUARTER ESTIMATED PAYMENT DUE ATTENTION: Landlords, don't forget to update any changes in tenant status in the properties that you own in Waterville.
-You can find the forms on our 1ST APRIL 15 website www.waterville.org under the Income Tax ALLENIE 2ND JUNE 15 ATTENTION: All Tenants, as a tenant in the City of 3RD SEPTEMBER 15 tax to the City.
-If you have not already done so, please contact R.I.T.A. to set up an account.
-4TH DECEMBER 15 Chapter 171.02 (bb) 200 1ST 2ND 3RD DUE1STAPRIL 152NDJUNE 153RDSEPTEMBER 15 DUEchanges in tenant status in the properties that you own in Waterville.
+ATTENTION: Landlords, don't forget to update any changes in tenant status in the properties that you own in Waterville.
 You can find the forms on our website www.waterville.org under the Income Tax Link.
 Chapter 171.18 Ord.
+34-11

-34-112NDJUNE 15ATTENTION: All Tenants, as a tenant in the City of Waterville you are required to pay municipal income tax to the City.
+ATTENTION: All Tenants, as a tenant in the City of Waterville you are required to pay municipal income tax to the City.
 If you have not already done so, please contact R.I.T.A. to set up an account.

+Chapter 171.02 (bb)